natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Sendai.md

 '''Cons:'''

 * Low crew amount for its size
+* Almost all of her crew compartments were located on the deck, making them extremely vulnerable to HE shells
 * Mediocre AA armament
 * Can't release all torpedoes to one side